Have you ever wondered how producers create your favorite tracks?

 The last thing you want to do is create a track that uses these same layers, from the opening verse to the bridge.

-It’s a good idea for you to experiment with different patterns and combinations between tracks for a MORE interesting listening experience and complete overall sound.
+It’s a good idea for you to experiment with different patterns and combinations between multiple music tracks for a MORE interesting listening experience and complete overall sound.

 For example, you incorporate different layers such as percussion, snare, kick, or other effects to your lead hit.

 Create a sense of tension before the chorus by pulling some layers off and then re-introduce them to the climax of the song.

 Let your layers dance around and compliment each other!